romland/wurm-cinematics/README.txt

 2022 note: There was a site with documentation accompanying this mod, I will see if I can find it and throw that up on Github too.

+2022 note II: While I could not find the actual site (documentation was largely automatically generated if I recall), I did find the examples and they are now hosted here: https://github.com/romland/wurm-cinematics-docs